r00li/CarCluster/README.md

  - [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) - install manually by downloading from github and placing it into your arduino IDE libraries folder
  - [ESPDash](https://docs.espdash.pro/) - install through library manager - tested using 4.0.1

-Now that you have done that you just need to enter your wifi network name and wifi password into the code (search for `User configuration`), select your board from the arduino menu and upload it to your board.
+Now that you have done that you just need to enter your wifi network name and wifi password into the code (search for `User configuration` section), select your board from the arduino menu and upload it to your board.

 *Note that you might have some trouble uploading the code to the arduino while the CAN interface is connected.
 If you do, disconnect the CAN interface and try uploading again.*